HuskyGameDev/2018-team3/README.md

 ### Semester 2

-- Design and implement at least 4 more puzzel levels
+- Design and implement at least 3 more puzzle levels
 - Design and implement a final boss level where Reggie must face Foxtail
 - Implement defined items above not in Semester 1 plan:
   - Character expressions / taunts
   - Menu sounds
   - "Achievement" score items after a level
+- Add animations to game mechanics
 - Debugging
 - Polishing
 - Finishing and refinement of features not completed in Semester 1